The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Not every city in New Jersey has equal home insurance costs.
-Prices depend on city-specific variables, including the number of claims filed in the immediate area, meaning your ZIP code could have a major impact on how much you pay.
+Homeowners insurance rates in New Jersey differ by city.
+Policy pricing may depend on local variables such as the likelihood of weather-related claims in the area, meaning your ZIP code could have a major impact on how much you pay.

-The most affordable home insurance in New Jersey is found in Fort Lee.
-An average home insurance policy in Fort Lee costs just $831 per year — $104 less than the statewide average.
-The below cities have the most affordable home insurance in New Jersey.
+The most affordable home insurance rates in New Jersey are available in Fort Lee.
+The average homeowners insurance policy in Fort Lee runs only $831 per year — $104 less than the average homeowners policy in other New Jersey cities.
+The below cities have the most affordable homeowners insurance in New Jersey.

 A great way to save is to bundle your home and auto insurance policies.
 Get started today!

 Seeking information on home insurance in a specific city?
 Check out our breakdown of large New Jersey cities:

 Yes - GEICO offers homeowners insurance for homes located in New Jersey.